PullRequestTimeout/dirt-server/README.md

 - "South"
 - "West"

-"trail-type" refers to the style of mountain bike riding that the trail primarily focuses on and returns one of the following values:
+"trailType" refers to the style of mountain bike riding that the trail primarily focuses on and returns one of the following values:
 - "XC" is cross-country.
 - "Flow" is more speed focused, often including smoother trail and jumps.
 - "Tech" is slower paced, often steeper, and involves technical features.